 Many dire predictions have been made about the world's population leading to a major crisis called the "population explosion."
-In the 1968 book The Population Bomb, biologist Paul R. Ehrlich wrote, couples continue to have more than one child.
-The effectiveness of the policy in limiting overall population growth is controversial, as is the policy itself.
-Moreover, there are stories of female infanticide having occurred in some of the more rural areas of the country.
-Family planning education programs in other countries have had highly positive effects on limiting population growth rates and increasing standards of living.
+In the 1968 book The Population Bomb, biologist Paul R. Ehrlich wrote,

 "The battle to feed all of humanity is over.
 In the 1970s hundreds of millions of people will starve to death in spite of any crash programs embarked upon now.
 At this late date nothing can prevent a substantial increase in the world death rate."